Event Handling

 Viewing Events and Listeners

-Use the command php webman event:list to view all events and listeners configured for the project.
+Use the command php webman event:list to view all events and listeners configured in the project.

-Event handling is not asynchronous, and events are not suitable for processing slow business.
-Slow business should be handled using a message queue, for example, webman/redis-queue
+Event handling is not asynchronous.
+Events are not suitable for slow operations; slow business logic should be handled with message queues, such as webman/redis-queue.